morningspace/lab-load-balancing/README.md

 ![](docs/images/architecture.png)

-Please check the below instructions to learn how to play with it.
+Please check the below instructions to learn how to play with it and a [video](https://youtu.be/jzXzUojGneA) that helps you lively walk through the instructions.

 You can also find the online slides [here](https://morningspace.github.io/lab-load-balancing/slides).